jeremy-rifkin/Wordlist/README.md

 # Wordlist
-Ever needed a giant list of almost all the words in the eglish language?
+Ever needed a giant list of the words in the English language?
 Than you've come to the right place.
-The `master.txt` file contains just over 310 thousand words.
+The `master.txt` file contains just over 170.5k English words.
 Enjoy!

 # Resources
 This wordlist is compiled by a Python program using the following resources: